lnfernux/lnfernux.github.io/_posts/2018-10-28-securingwindowsserver12.md

 3. Use the ConvertFromCIPolicy cmdlet to convert the ci policy from plaintext xml to binary format
 4. Audit the policy before applying it in production
 5. To deploy, enable the Deploy Code Intergrity Policy Group Policy from Comp Conf\Pol\Adm Temp\System\DeviceGuard - this requires you to enter the path to your CI pol file.
-6. Restart target system and check event log for results.
-Check the app and servcies\microsoft\windows\codeintegrity\operational log
+6. Restart target system and check event log for results (eventviewer).
+Check the app and services\microsoft\windows\codeintegrity\operational log

 Also important to note, as Microsoft likes to change things up, Code Integrity is now known as Windows Defender Application Control or WDAC.
 Please [use this article](https://blogs.technet.microsoft.com/datacentersecurity/2018/03/10/default-code-integrity-policy-for-windows-server/) as reference for the default policy and how to add publishers, merge policies and publish them.